 When Salahaddin was 14 years old, he dropped out of school to support his family.
 He started to work as an odd-job man and a sports trainer at a gym.
 "I miss the good old days.
 My happiest memories are about our family dinners and my time with my mother and siblings.
 Life for us was stable and secure", he recalls.

-When they arrived in Turkey, nobody was familiar to them, it was very hard, life was more secure, but there were always obstacles.
-He had the chance to participate in one of the IOM-organized PSS activities.
-The name of the event was "Sports Club for People of Determination" and all participants were using wheelchairs like him.
-"Because of COVID19, there have been lockdowns, but I and people like myself experience a constant lockdown, I'm always at home, I can't go out regularly.
-I prefer to go out when there are fewer people outside because people see me as a person to be avoided" he said.
+When they arrived in Turkey, they felt secure, but at the same time, it was very hard for them to adjust: they didn't know anyone and had to overcome all obstacles on their own.
+"Because of COVID-19, there have been lockdowns, but people like me always live in a "lockdown": I'm always at home, I can't go out regularly.
+I prefer to go out when there are fewer people outside because people try to avoid me", he said.

 One day Salahaddin learned about "the Sports Club for People of Determination" event and decided to participate.
 It was organized by IOM Turkey's Psychosocial Support Mobile Teams for people with disabilities in wheelchairs like Salahaddin.
 Salahaddin had a chance to meet new people, socialize, and find an opportunity to get back to his favorite job as a sports trainer.
 Now he creates videos for his friends to train them online, motivate and encourage.